gramener/gramex/gramex/apps/guide/quickstart/README.md

 This application will allow users to see the store's sales across segments at a glance.
 After finishing this tutorial, we will be able to:

-1. Convert a Data File into a REST API.
+1. convert a data file into a REST API,
-2. Preview the data in an interactive table.
+2. preview the data in an interactive table,
-3. Create a chart showing sales and embed it in our application.
+3. create a chart showing sales across multiple categories, and
-4. Deploy all of the above as a standalone web application.
+4. deploy all of the above as a standalone web application.

-Here is what the data looks like:
+This is what the data looks like:

 <div class="formhandler" data-src="data?_c=-Order%20ID&_c=-Sub-Category&_c=-Sales&_c=-Quantity&_c=-Ship%20Mode&_c=-Ship%20Date"></div>
 <script>